 (f) be subject to inspection by officers duly appointed by Inspectors appointed by the Authority under Part XI of these Regulations;

-(g) Be worded in plain language;
+[(h) be gender-sensitive, and specifically address women’s security, and any other issues relevant to ensuring maritime safety measures are applied equitably and inclusively for a diverse workforce.]

-be gender-sensitive, and specifically address women’s security, and any other issues relevant to ensuring maritime safety measures are applied equitably and inclusively for a diverse workforce.]
+2. The minimum requirements to the content of the maritime security plan are contained in the Standard and Guidelines on maritime security plans.

 Annex VII